Alert Source Discuss

 This leaves the users with no mechanism to enforce any restrictions on what the transaction actually does once it is signed.
 This leads users to perform de-facto blind signing every time they interact with Ethereum, exposing themselves to significant risks.

-By providing the Wallets and dApps with the ability to observe and restrict the possible outcomes of a transaction, we create a tool that users and apply to reduce their risk levels.
+By providing the Wallets and dApps with the ability to observe and restrict the possible outcomes of a transaction, we create a tool that users can apply to reduce their risk levels.

 Specification